gfrancine/beat-plugins/notes-bin/README.md

 # Develop just the front-end UI
 npm run dev-ui

-# Build the plugin and install it in Beat
+# Develop the plugin in Beat with file watching
 npm run dev

 # Build just the plugin without installing